This infrastructure was developed at Nexxen, where I’m currently employed.

 The production environments are handled by

-s.
-This approach also ensures that the user only needs to add these prefixes when they want the deployments to be picked up and watched by the correspondingApplicationSet
+prod*andnon-prod*, we can effectively manage different types of deployments in separateApplicationSets.
+This approach also ensures that the user only needs to add these prefixes when they want the deployments to be picked up and watched by the correspondingApplicationSetfor deployment.

 Infra: